astropy/astropy-APEs/APE0.rst

-The election process is managed by a non-voting Returns Officer nominated by the outgoing Coordination Committee, although the process (specific choice of web site, etc) can be set up by the Coordination Committee or their delegates.
+The election process is managed by a non-voting Returns Officer nominated by the outgoing Coordination Committee, although the process (specific choice of website, etc) can be set up by the Coordination Committee or their delegates.
 For the initial election, the Returns Officer will be nominated by the NumFOCUS Executive Officer.
 Elections will be carried out every year, provided that at least one of the Coordination Committee members has reached the end of their